valory-xyz/autonolas-tokenomics/docs/FSM.md

 - Service is deployed; -> Service is deployed and operates via created safe contract
 - Service is terminated-bonded; -> Some agents are bonded with stake
 - Service is terminated-unbonded; -> All agents have left the service and recovered their stake
-- Service is destroyed; -> Service is no longer available
+- Service is destroyed; -> Service is no longer available: in the code it is a synonym to a non-existent state

 TBD: we need the bonding mechanism implemented as part of agent registration.